planetlabs/stac-extension/readme.md

 The fields in the tables below can be used in these parts of STAC documents:
 - [ ] Catalogs
 - [ ] Collections
-- [x] Item Properties (incl.
-Summaries in Collections)
+- [x] Item Properties (including Summaries in Collections)
-- [ ] Assets (for both Collections and Items, incl.
-Item Asset Definitions in Collections)
+- [ ] Assets (for both Collections and Items, including Item Asset Definitions in Collections)
 - [ ] Links

 ### Planet-specific